 *Note: This article deals with tax returns for ordinary taxpayers.
 Provisional taxpayers may have additional obligations and different timelines.
 Ordinary taxpayers are those who earn a salary from an employer.
 Provisional taxpayers have multiple sources of income such as a salary and commission, or are business owners or self-employed, including freelancers and contract workers.

 1. When do I need to start paying tax?

-If you are younger than 65 years old, you only need to pay tax if your income is more than R78 150 per year.
-Remember that your income is the money you earn either at your job or from other activities like renting out a room in your home or working after hours, as well as any interest you’ve earned on investments.
+If you are younger than 65 years old, you only need to pay tax in the 2020/2021 tax year (12 months ending 28 February 2021) if your income is more than R83 100 per year.
+Remember that your income is any money you earn – from your job, but also from other activities like renting out a room in your home, or working after hours, as well as any interest you’ve earned on investments.

 This starting taxation amount changes each year, so be sure to check what the threshold is on the SARS website.